 }

 The SALib sampler will generate an appropriate experimental design based on the analysis technique to be used.
 To calculate first-order, second-order and total Sobol sensitivity indices, this gives a sample size of n*(2p+2), where p is the number of input parameters, and n is a baseline sample size which should be large enough to stabilize the estimation of the indices.
 For this example, we use n = 200 to reduce runtime, for a total of 2800 experiments.
-For more complex cases, the EMA Workbench library (Kwakkel, 2017) can be used to parallelize the simulation.
+For more complex cases, the exploratory modeling workbench library (Kwakkel, 2017) can be used to easily parallelize the execution of the simulations either over multiple cores or a cluster.

 from SALib.sample import saltelli